 The hiring process begins when a company posts a job opening and begins accepting applications for that job.
 The job posting is followed by a review of the submitted applications, which may be processed by an applicant tracking system and then reviewed by a hiring manager.

 After the first interview, they’ll usually let you know what to expect next.
 If the first interview is over the phone, they’ll likely want you to do a second interview in person.
 If you met in person the first time, they should inform you of what will come next, either another meeting or a decision.

 Average Amount of Time to Get a Job Offer

 The amount of time from interview to job offer varies.
-For college graduates, the National Association of Colleges and Employers (NACE) Recruiting Benchmarks Survey reports that, on average, employers hiring new college graduates may take two weeks to extend a job offer after an interview.
+For college graduates, the National Association of Colleges and Employers (NACE) Recruiting Benchmarks Survey reports that, on average, employers hiring new college grads take 24.5 days on average to extend a job offer after an interview.